smetroid/charts/README.md

 # Contributing

 We gladly accept Pull-Requests, feel free to open one if you want to correct/add a chart.
-Besure to follow the [chart best practices](https://helm.sh/docs/chart_best_practices/).
+Be sure to follow the [chart best practices](https://helm.sh/docs/chart_best_practices/).